AngelTrinidad/digital-house-challenge/README.md

 ## How to start

-First, you have to set up your environment, you can follow all the steps in theÏ [official React Native doc](https://reactnative.dev/docs/environment-setup) doc to do so.
+First, you have to set up your environment, you can follow all the steps in the [official React Native doc](https://reactnative.dev/docs/environment-setup) to do so.
 Once your enviromnet is ready:

 1. Install dependencies